Energy & Manufacturing in Appalachia (EMA)

-This initiative provides technical assistance and business support to small and medium manufacturers and enterprises seeking to expand business, production and jobs in the clean energy supply chains.
+This initiative provides technical assistance and business support to small and medium manufacturers and enterprises seeking to expand business, production and jobs in the energy industry.

 Self-Assessment

-In 15 minutes, get a report on where you should focus your clean energy strategies.
+In 15 minutes, get a report on where you should focus your energy strategies.

 Get Started